tum-pbs/pbdl-book/overview.md

 using numerical analysis to obtain solutions for physical models has become an integral part of science.

-At the same time, machine learning technologies and deep neural networks in particular, have led to impressive achievements in a variety of fields: from image classification {cite}`krizhevsky2012` over natural language processing {cite}`radford2019language`, and more recently also for protein folding {cite}`alquraishi2019alphafold`.
+In recent years, machine learning technologies and _deep neural networks_ in particular, have led to impressive achievements in a variety of fields: from image classification {cite}`krizhevsky2012` over natural language processing {cite}`radford2019language`, and more recently also for protein folding {cite}`alquraishi2019alphafold`.
 The field is very vibrant and quickly developing, with the promise of vast possibilities.

-On the other hand, the successes of deep learning (DL) approaches have given rise to concerns that this technology has the potential to replace the traditional, simulation-driven approach to science.
+These success stories of deep learning (DL) approaches have given rise to concerns that this technology has the potential to replace the traditional, simulation-driven approach to science.
+E.g., recent works show that NN-based surrogate models achieve accuracies required for real-world, industrial applications such as airfoil flows {cite}`chen2021highacc`, while at the same time outperforming traditional solvers by orders of magnitude in terms of runtime.

 Instead of relying on models that are carefully crafted from first principles, can data collections of sufficient size be processed to provide the correct answers?
-In short: this concern is unfounded.
-As we'll show in the next chapters, it is crucial to bring together both worlds: _classical numerical techniques_ and _deep learning_.
+As we'll show in the next chapters, this concern is unfounded.
+Rather, it is crucial for the next generation of simulation systems to bridge both worlds: to combine _classical numerical_ techniques with _deep learning_ methods.

-One central reason for the importance of this combination is that DL approaches are simply not yet powerful enough by themselves.
+One central reason for the importance of this combination is that DL approaches are powerful, but at the same time strongly profit from domain knowledge in the form of physical models.
-Given the current state of the art, the clear breakthroughs of DL in physical applications are outstanding.
-The proposed techniques are novel, sometimes difficult to apply, and significant practical difficulties combing physics and DL persist.
+DL techniques and NNs are novel, sometimes difficult to apply, and it is admittedly often non-trivial to properly integrate our understanding of physical processes into the learning algorithms.
-Also, many fundamental theoretical questions remain unaddressed, most importantly regarding data efficiency and generalization.

 Over the course of the last decades, highly specialized and accurate discretization schemes have